How to Choose a Plumber: Complete Guide to Hiring the Right Pro

 How to Compare Multiple Quotes

-For non-emergency work, always get at least 2–3 written, itemized estimates before committing.
+For non-emergency work, always get at least 2 to 3 written, itemized estimates before committing.
 Here's what each quote should include:

-• Materials and parts (brand and type specified)
+• Materials and parts with specific brand and model numbers

 • Permit fees, if applicable

 Don't automatically choose the lowest bid.
 A price that seems unusually low often signals substandard materials, unlicensed subcontractors, or hidden fees that appear later.
-Compare value, not just price.
-For a full breakdown of what plumbing jobs typically cost, see our plumbing service cost guide.
+Compare quotes line by line, not just totals.
+Learn how to evaluate bids in our plumbing quote vs estimate guide, see our accurate plumbing estimate guide, and review typical pricing in our plumbing service cost guide.

 Pincher's Pro Tip

 Pay with a credit card whenever possible.
-This gives you dispute protection if the work is incomplete or substandard — a valuable safety net that cash payments don't provide.
+This gives you dispute protection if the work is incomplete or substandard, a valuable safety net that cash, Zelle, and Venmo payments don't provide.

 Emergency vs. Planned Work: A Different Approach